Prismatic leads in satisfaction for embedded iPaaS!

 • Does the platform support non-devs well?
 Can they assemble simple integrations with the low-code builder?
 Are they able to onboard customers without engineering help?
 Does the platform provide them with everything they need to troubleshoot and fix straightforward issues with deployed integrations?

 • Can you build the specific integrations you need?
-In addition to a low-code designer and API connectors, does the platform handle complex integrations and allow you to code robust custom connectors?
+In addition to having a low-code designer and pre-built API connectors, does the platform allow you to code robust custom connectors for any API?

 • Does the platform allow you to deploy and manage integrations at scale?
 Is its infrastructure scalable?
 Does it enable non-devs to troubleshoot and support integrations?